Anxiety

 Specific Phobias

 A phobia is described as an intense and constant fear that leads to extreme aversion to a particular item, situation or activity.
 Rationally, people suffering from phobias know that their fear is excessive, but they are unsure how to overcome it and take extreme steps to avoid facing their fear.
+People with a phobia may have an irrational or excessive worry about encountering the feared object or situation and often take active steps to avoid the feared object or situation.
 Some common phobias are the fear of flying, the fear of heights and the fear of spiders.

 Social Anxiety Disorder